-Easy Walks in Massachusetts 2nd edition now includes maps to trail locations, information about trail conditions, points of interest, whether dogs are welcome and much, much more.
-Locations include: Bellingham, Blackstone, Douglas, Franklin, Grafton, Hopedale, Medway, Mendon, Milford, Millis, Millville, Northbridge, Upton, Uxbridge, Wrentham, and Woonsocket, RI.
-You’ll discover ponds, streams, rivers, waterfalls, views of the area, and more.
+Easy Walks in Massachusetts 2nd edition has maps to trail locations, dogs welcome (or not).
+50+ trails in Bellingham, Blackstone, Douglas, Franklin, Grafton, Hopedale, Medway, Mendon, Milford, Millis, Millville, Northbridge, Upton, Uxbridge, Wrentham, and Woonsocket, RI.

-More Easy Walks in Massachusetts, 2nd edition includes over 50 trails in Ashland, Dover, Easton, Foxboro, Framingham, Holliston, Hopkinton, Mansfield, Medfield, Natick, Norfolk, Sharon, Sherborn, Walpole, Westborough.
+More Easy Walks in Massachusetts, 2nd edition 50+ trails in Ashland, Dover, Easton, Foxboro, Framingham, Holliston, Hopkinton, Mansfield, Medfield, Natick, Norfolk, Sharon, Sherborn, Walpole, Westborough.

 Easy Walks and Paddles in the Ten Mile River Watershed trails and canoe put-ins in Attleboro, North Attleboro, Plainville, Seekonk, in Massachusetts, and East Providence and Pawtucket, RI

 To subscribe to our monthly Easy Walks newsletter

 Great reviews for “Easy Walks” the books, and presentations: